GreeniusGenius/TWSUDiySynthKit/readme.md

 - This product is borne out of an original synthesiser kit built by the now bankrupt [Tech Will Save Us](https://en.wikipedia.org/wiki/Technology_Will_Save_Us) company.
 - The solderless breadboard nature of it frustrated me, and the lack of room to add a microcontroller for MIDI functionality on the breadboard made it unusable for how I would wish to use it.
 - Then I got bored whilst designing it, and decided I'd turn it into a Pi Pico (2(W)) dev board too.
+- That way I can prototype all of my projects in a single multipurpose board.
 - It supports a Raspberry Pi standard hat.
 - It supports a Raspberry Pi Pico bonnet.
 - It supports Adafruit Stemma QT and Stemma connectors.